The Cycle of Toxic Mothers: Intergenerational Trauma and the Impact on Daughters of Today

 Healing from intergenerational trauma is a lifelong process.
 It is not meant to be done alone.
 Finding support, learning healthy boundaries, and tapping into compassion make recovery possible.

-For additional resources, take a moment to learn more about the Overcoming the Mother Wound program and Daughters of Critical Mothers courses.
+For additional resources, take a moment to learn more about the Overcoming the Mother Wound course.
 Here you’ll find support for both clinicians seeking tools and those looking to overcome childhood wounds.
 Click here to learn more.

 About The Author: